-For the year ended December 31, 2021, the Bank has made a loss before income tax of Rs 70.94 M as compared to a loss of Rs 62.52 M for the same period in 2020.
-The year 2020 and 2021 were impacted by the COVID- 19 pandemic.
-These were precedented event whereby economies, business, household, and other facets of life were affected globally and lockdowns in different countries were announced.
-The different regulatory authorities have been forthcoming, and several relief measures were announced and adopted by the businesses across the world including Mauritius.
-Similarly in Mauritius the governmental authorities introduced several relief measures in March 2020 and one of them was the reduction in the Key Repo Rate by 50 basis points bringing down the rate to 2.85% in March 2020 and a further reduction of 100 basis points in April 2020, bringing down the Key Repo Rate to 1.85%.
+For the year ended December 31, 2022, the Bank has made a loss before income tax of Rs 58.81 M as compared to a loss of Rs 70.94 M for the same period in 2021.
+The years 2021 and 2022 were impacted by the COVID-19 pandemic.
+These were precedented event whereby economies, businesses, households, and other facets of life were affected globally and lockdowns in different countries were announced.
+The different regulatory authorities have been forthcoming, and several relief measures were announced and adopted by the businesses across the world, including Mauritius whereby the government reduced the key rate to 1.85% in 2020 and kept at this level in 2021.
+In 2022, high inflation triggered by political & economic uncertaininties, caused the government to adopt a strict monetary policy whereby the key rate was increased to 4.50% in a phased manner over 2022.

 The Bank's current strategy involves primarily investing in short term sovereign investment securities in the form of Bank of Mauritius bills and Government Notes and limiting its loan portfolio.
-The increase in losses is mainly attributable to the declining yields on the sovereign papers whereby the Bank managed to earn average year to date yield on investments of around 0.07% as compared to 1% in 2020.
-The composition of assets of the Bank continued to be heavily tilted towards sovereign investments, the investment securities to loans and advances to customers composition to 90.77%: 9.23%.
-The investment securities during the year stood at Rs 989.95 M representing a decrease of 21.98% as compared to last year.
-The loans and advances to customers reduced by around Rs 70.44 M on account of calling back high-risk loans representing a decrease of 41.17% as from last year.
-The deposit base of the Bank was around Rs 1,158.30 M. The deposit from customers remained consistent over the year with a reduction of 22.49% as compared to last year.
-The operating costs increased by Rs 2.28 M representing an increase of 2.71% compared to last year.
+The composition of assets of the Bank continued to be heavily tilted towards sovereign investments, the ratio of 'investment securities' vs. 'loans and advances to customers' remained at 83:17.
+The investment securities during the year stood at Rs 854.77 M where as the gross loans and advances to customers stood at Rs.
+169.39 M. The deposit base of the Bank was around Rs 1,122.82 M. The deposit from customers remained consistent over the year with a reduction of only 3.1% as compared to last year.
+The reduction in losses in 2022 is mainly attributable to savings in operating costs.
+Personnel expenses were lower by Rs 5.76 M (vs. 2021) mainly on account of reduced head counts and other expenses were lower by a further Rs.
+8.43 M (vs. 2021) due to one-off costs in 2021.

-Total assets of the Bank amounted to Rs 1,528.57 M. The total assets decreased by 22.00% (Rs 431 M) for the year ended December 31, 2021 as compared to December 31, 2020 where the total assets amounted to Rs 1,959.69 M.
+Total assets of the Bank amounted to Rs 1,434.11 M. The total assets decreased by 6.18% (Rs 94.47 M) for the year ended December 31, 2022 as compared to December 31, 2021 where the total assets amounted to Rs 1,528.57 M.